brunobord/gemeaux/README.md

 ## Requirements

 `Gemeaux` is built around **the standard Python 3 library**, so no external dependencies.
-It has not tests right now, but it'll probably work on Python 3.6+.
+It has a few tests right now, but it'll probably work on Python 3.6+.

 You'll also need `openssl` to generate certificates.